Europe strikes deal to complete banking union

 Carsten Brzeski, an economist at ING, said the decision-making process to shut a bank was too complicated and long-winded.

-The fragility and politicized nature of Europe's banks has been highlighted by ailing Austrian state lender Hypo Alpe Adria.
+The fragility and politicized nature of Europe's banks has been highlighted by ailing Austrian state lender Hypo Alpe Adria HAABI.UL.

 Vienna will sponsor a bad bank to isolate roughly 18 billion euros of bad loans extended by the bank after Joerg Haider, the far-right politician who governed its home province, earlier ramped up its activities.